useR-2018/website/content/registration.md

 Registration will not be available on-site.
 Registration will close in June, or earlier if all places are filled.

+# Abstract submission
 Click here if you are ready to [submit an abstract](https://goo.gl/forms/fWETwXsdfMbkFhJD3) to present a talk, poster or lightning talk.

+# Scholarship application
 There will be a few scholarships available for travel to useR!
 2018.
 We don't yet know how many.
 If you would like to apply for a scholarship please complete the [application form](https://goo.gl/forms/ouNyaldzn95957j32).
 We expect to make some awards before the early registraton deadline, but if more sponsorship comes in we may be able to offer more at later dates.
+Decisions on scholarships will be based on potential impact on the community of applicant's participation, encouraging diversity to balance participant demographics, economic need, and available funds for scholarships.